-Saving NZ's wildlife is a short film for the BBC Travel Show, filmed, directed & produced by Sharron Ward/Katalyst Productions in February 2021.
+Saving NZ's wildlife is a short film for the BBC Travel Show, filmed, directed & produced by Sharron Ward for Katalyst Productions in February 2021.

 Aotearoa/New Zealand has a number of native species that is currently under threat - from forest birds like the Kea, the iconic Kiwi, the Kākāpō & Takahē.
-But it’s in Dunedin that is hailed as the Wildlife capital of NZ because it’s here that you can see so much wildlife from sealions, humpbackwhales, furseals & endangered Hector dolphins.
+Dunedin is hailed as the Wildlife capital of NZ because it’s here that you can see so much wildlife from sealions, humpbackwhales, furseals & endangered Hector dolphins.